MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 If your Azure Information Protection labels apply rights management protection, add this to the rule configuration by selecting the option to modify the message security, apply rights protection, and then select the RMS template or Do Not Forward option.

+You can also configure transport rules to do the reverse mapping: When an Azure Information Protection label is detected, set a corresponding Exchange message classification.
+To do this:

+- For each Azure Information Protection label, create a transport rule that is applied when the **msip_labels** header includes the name of your label (for example, **Confidential**), and apply a message classification that maps to this label.

 ## How can DLP solutions and other applications integrate with Azure Information Protection?